WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-11-29-upgrade-microservice-from-net-5-to-net-6.md

 Before you begin, check the <a href="https://docs.microsoft.com/en-us/dotnet/core/compatibility/6.0" target="_blank" rel="noopener noreferrer">breaking changes in .NET 6</a> to make sure that your code is compatible with the new version.

 Upgrading a microservice from .NET 5 to .NET 6 is as simple as it could be.
-All you have to do is to change the TargetFramework from net5.0 to net6.0 every *.csproj file If you use my demo, you can change all .NET versions by changing the DefaultTargetFramework in the common.props file in the root folder of each microservice.
+All you have to do is to change the TargetFramework from net5.0 to net6.0 for every *.csproj file If you use my demo, you can change all .NET versions by changing the DefaultTargetFramework in the common.props file in the root folder of each microservice.

 <script src="https://gist.github.com/WolfgangOfner/dddce2ac5355a2ec40adb3fe46ad280c.js"></script>